OrestTa/MultipleCalendarsSelector/docs/README.md

 ![](icon128.png)

 With this Google Calendar extension for Chrome, you'll be able to define presets of multiple calendars that can be displayed or hidden with one click.
-This way, you will be able to easily jump between different calendar sets on Google Calendar.
+This way, you will be able to easily jump back and forth between different calendar sets.

-Useful for viewing an entire team's availability, or previewing several conference rooms at once.
+Useful for viewing an entire team's availability, or previewing several conference rooms' load all at once.

 Easily showing or hiding all calendars is also supported.